Spin-selective elliptic optical dichroism and perfectly spin-polarized third-order nonlinear photocurrent in altermagnets

 Circular dichroism is an intriguing phenomenon, which was originally proposed in honeycomb systems\cite{Yao08,Xiao,EzawaOpt,Li}.
 The tight-binding model based on the honeycomb lattice possesses two Dirac cones assigned by different valley degrees of freedom.
 By irradiating circularly-polarized light to the system, only electrons at one valley are excited.
 Furthermore, circular dichroism is generalized to elliptic dichroism for anisotropic Dirac cones\cite{TCIOpt,EllipticP,APEX}, where only one valley is excited by irradiating elliptically-polarized light.
 Elliptic dichroism is formulated in terms of quantum metric and the Berry curvature\cite{EllipticP,APEX}.

-The leading-order of photo-induced current is the second order in electric field, i.e., $j\propto E^{2}$, where there are injection current\cite {Sipe,JuanNC,Juan,Ave,AhnX,AhnNP,WatanabeInject,Okumura,Dai,EzawaVolta} and the shift current\cite {Young,Young2,Ave,Kraut,Baltz,Sipe,Juan,AhnX,MorimotoScAd,Kim,Barik,AhnNP,WatanabeInject,Dai,Yoshida,EzawaVolta} .
+The leading photoinduced current is the second order in electric field, i.e., $j\propto E^{2}$, where there are injection current\cite {Sipe,JuanNC,Juan,Ave,AhnX,AhnNP,WatanabeInject,Okumura,Dai,EzawaVolta} and the shift current\cite {Young,Young2,Ave,Kraut,Baltz,Sipe,Juan,AhnX,MorimotoScAd,Kim,Barik,AhnNP,WatanabeInject,Dai,Yoshida,EzawaVolta} .
 However, they are prohibited if the system has inversion symmetry because current and electric field are odd under inversion symmetry.
 Hence, there is no second-order photocurrent in altermagnets.
 On the other hand, the third-order photocurrent $j\propto E^{3}$\ is allowed even in the presence of inversion symmetry.
 A typical example is the jerk current\cite {Jerk,JerkComment,JerkReply,snap,PJerk}, which has been discussed so far only for linearly polarized light.

-In this paper, we derive a low-energy theory of altermagnets, which is characterized by anisotropic Dirac cones.
-Based on it, we show that elliptic dichroism occurs in altermagnet, where only electrons with up or down spin are excited by suitably tuning the ellipticity of the irradiating light.
-In addition, we derive for the first time a formula for higher-order photocurrent under elliptically polarized light, which we express in terms of quantum metric and the Berry curvature as in the case of the formula for the elliptic optical dichroism.
-Then, we predict that the perfectly spin-polarized third-order photocurrent is induced by applying elliptically polarized light and static electric field simultaneously.
-Our results will be useful for future photo-excited spintronics based on altermagnets.
+In this paper, we derive a low-energy theory of altermagnets characterized by anisotropic Dirac cones.
+Based on this theory, we demonstrate that elliptic dichroism arises in altermagnets, whereby electrons with either up or down spin can be selectively excited by appropriately tuning the ellipticity of the incident light.
+Furthermore, we derive, for the first time, a formula for higher-order photocurrents under elliptically polarized light, expressed in terms of the quantum metric and Berry curvature, analogous to the formula for elliptic optical dichroism.
+We then show that a perfectly spin-polarized third-order photocurrent is generated when elliptically polarized light and a static electric field are applied simultaneously.
+If the system is an insulator, the third-order photocurrent is the leading-order current.
+Our findings provide a foundation for future developments in photo-excited spintronics based on altermagnets.

 \textbf{Model:} We start with the four-band tight-bind model for $d$-wave altermagnets defined on the square lattice\cite{ZFu,Anton,PFeng},